Uchiha19524/Mini-Search/README.md

 To use:
 * Put all the files in the same folder (and extract the articles folder)
-* Compile and run MiniGoogle.java
+* Compile and run MiniSearch.java